 Simple English definitions for legal terms

-Read a random definition: politics
+Read a random definition: shared residency

 Battered-child syndrome is when a child has been hurt many times by someone who is supposed to take care of them, like a parent or caregiver.
 Doctors can tell when the injuries were done on purpose and not by accident.
 This is a very serious problem and doctors and other people who work with children are required by law to report it to the authorities.
 The law is there to protect children and make sure they are safe.